hoangsonww/Employee-Management-Fullstack-App/README.md

 ## Backend Setup

+### 1. Prerequisites

-### 1. Ensure that you are using Java 11.
+Ensure that you have Java 11 installed on your local machine.
 If not, follow the instructions below:

 - For MacOS:
     ```bash